Art of Public Dialogue: Hosting Conversations about Race and Identity, Part 1

 North American and European societies are experiencing inter-group conflict and extremism on a scale not seen in decades.
-Xenophobia and nationalism have firmly entered mainstream politics and the fire is fueled by a variety of sources including lone wolf terrorists, the shooting of unarmed Black men by police, the rise of authoritarian leaders and polarizing media pundits who stoke anti-immigrant, anti-Indigenous sentiments.
+Xenophobia and nationalism have firmly entered mainstream politics.
+The fire is fueled by a variety of sources, including lone wolf terrorists, the shooting of unarmed Black men by police, the rise of authoritarian leaders, and polarizing media pundits who stoke anti-immigrant, anti-Indigenous sentiments.

 Yet people have to talk about identity, otherwise pent-up feelings in highly polarized environments can lead to dangerous ruptures, leaving organizations dysfunctional and societies fractured.

-Over a 10-month period starting Sept 2019, modules 1-3 (x three days each) of the AoPD Part 1 will help you develop basic knowledge, and skills needed in hosting dialogues about race and identity, techniques and practices that can be used in organizations or community settings.
-These include developing awareness at multiple scales: working with yourself, with inter-personal relationships, and in larger groups.
+Over a 10-month period starting in September 2019, Modules 1-3 (x three days each) of the AoPD Part 1 will help you develop the basic knowledge and skills needed in hosting dialogues about race and identity, as well as the techniques and practices that can be used in organizations or community settings.
+These include developing awareness at multiple scales: working with yourself, with interpersonal relationships, and in larger groups.
 Part of this incredible professional development opportunity will include participants working together to design and host a live public dialogue in Toronto for the final module, with coaching and support in real-time.

-For those interested, there are two additional ways to continuing the learning beyond AoPD Part 1:
+For those interested, there are two additional ways of continuing the learning beyond AoPD Part 1:

 - AoPD Part 2 will begin in the fall of 2020.